fordsfords/pgen/README.md

         ./pgen -h

+Important: if you plan to actually use the passwords you generate, use "-r"!
+[Here's why](http://blog.geeky-boy.com/2017/07/pseudo-random-passwords-limit-entropy.html).

 ## 2000.sh and 3000.sh

 Also included are two shell scripts that fetch lists of common words off the Internet.
 2000.sh goes to [Wiktionary.org](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Contemporary_fiction) to get 2000 words, and 3000.sh goes to [Education First](http://www.ef.edu/english-resources/english-vocabulary/top-3000-words/) to get 3000 words.